Discover more from Original Jurisdiction

 Reports of his power are greatly exaggerated, says Fox’s top lawyer – but there’s no denying that he's had a most interesting and impressive career.

 Welcome to Original Jurisdiction, the latest legal publication by me, David Lat.
-You can learn more about Original Jurisdiction by reading its About page, you can reach me by email at firstname.lastname@example.org, and you can register to receive updates on this signup page.
+You can learn more about Original Jurisdiction by reading its About page, and you can email me at firstname.lastname@example.org.
+This is a reader-supported publication; you can subscribe by clicking on the button below.
+Thanks!

 Who is the most powerful lawyer in America?
 If you believe what you read in the New York Times and the Financial Times, then Viet Dinh, chief legal and policy officer at Fox Corporation, has a colorable claim to the title.